Heegaard Floer homology and integer surgeries on links: Introduction

 Consider now an oriented link $\orL$ in an integral homology three-sphere $Y$.
 The analogue of knot Floer homology was defined in \cite{Links} and is called {\em link Floer homology}.
 The construction starts with a Heegaard diagram $\Hyper^L$ for $Y$ that has several $w$ and $z$ basepoints, specifying the link.
 Let $L_1, \dots, L_\ell$ be the components of $L$.
 Following \cite{Links}, we consider the affine lattice $\H(L)$ over $\zz^\ell$ defined by

 where $\lk$ denotes linking number.
-By keeping track of the basepoints in various ways, we can define generalized Floer chain complexes $\Chain^-(\Hyper^L, \s), \s \in \H(L)$, which are the analogues of the groups $A_s^+$ for knots.
-We will use the groups $\Chain^-(\Hyper^L, \s)$ to reconstruct the Heegaard Floer homology of integer surgeries on $L$.
+By keeping track of the basepoints in various ways, we can define generalized Floer chain complexes $\Am(\Hyper^L, \s), \s \in \H(L)$, which are the analogues of the groups $A_s^+$ for knots with two basepoints.
+In the case where the diagram $\Hyper^L$ is link-minimal (that is, it has only one $w$ and one $z$ basepoint on each link component), the complexes $\Am(\Hyper^L, \s)$ are made of free modules; in general, this is not the case, and we will have to construct some resolutions $\Chain^-(\Hyper^L, \s)$ of $\Am(\Hyper^L, \s)$.
+We will then use the groups $\Chain^-(\Hyper^L, \s)$ to reconstruct the Heegaard Floer homology of integer surgeries on $L$.
 Note that, to keep in line with the conventions in \cite{Links}, we will phrase our construction in terms of the $\iHF^-$ rather than the $\iHF^+$ version of Heegaard Floer homology.
 We also ignore sign issues and work over the field $\ff = \zz/2\zz$.

 Further, for technical reasons, we find it useful to use a slightly different variant of $\iHF^-$ than the one defined in \cite{HolDisk}: we complete the groups with respect to the $U$ variables, so that they become modules over the power series ring $\ff[[U]]$, compare also~\cite{KMBook}.
-We denote this completed version by $\HFm$; it has the following technical advantage over $\HFm$.
+We denote this completed version by $\HFm$; it has the following technical advantage over $\iHF^-$.
 The uncompleted version $\iHF^-$ is functorial under cobordisms equipped with $\spc$ structures, but it is not functorial under cobordisms per se, whereas the completed version $\HFm$ is.
 In particular, $\HFm$ satisfies surgery exact triangles (analogous to those in~\cite{HolDiskTwo}) just like $\iHF^+$.

 Fix a framing $\Lambda$ for the link $\orL$.
 For a component $L_i$ of $L$, we let $\Lambda_i$ be its induced framing, thought of as an element in $H_1(Y - L)$.
 The latter group can be identified with $\zz^\ell$ via the basis of oriented meridians for $\orL$.
 Given a sublink $M \subseteq L$, we let $\Omega(M)$ be the set of all possible orientations on $M$.
 For $\orM \in \Omega(M)$, we let $I_-(\orL, \orM)$ denots the set of indices $i$ such that the component $L_i$ is in $M$ and its orientation induced from $\orM$ is opposite to the one induced from $\orL$.
 Set